Pender Public Records Directory

 Criminal Records

 Criminal records in Thurston County include felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
-These records are maintained by the Thurston County Sheriff's Office and the Nebraska State Patrol.
-Residents can run background checks through the Nebraska Bureau of Investigation, which provides access to statewide criminal history information.
+Residents can run background checks through the Nebraska State Patrol, which provides access to statewide criminal history information.
 The process involves submitting a request and paying any applicable fees.
 Criminal records are used for various purposes, including employment screening and legal proceedings.

 Public Records Access